 An increase in the stake (buying) by promoters is seen as positive for the stock if it happens at prevailing market price or at a higher price.
 For example, if buying is through open market purchase or preferential allotment or conversion into equity shares at a price which is higher than the current market price.
 But investors should be sceptical if promoters stake rises on the basis of valuations as a result of some merger or acquisition that are not reasonable.
 Companies with significant insider buying, especially near 52 week highs have been observed to outperform the benchmark, thus reinforcing the view that insider buying data has significant actionable insight.
 However, the same cannot be said about insider selling unless there is a clear pattern which can be spotted with certainty.
 Often promoters tend to liquidate their stock holding to raise capital for business expansion or personal use.
 Such actions don’t mean that the promoters are in a mood to abandon the ship and should not be perceived as negative.
 So an investment decision based on promoter’s selling data needs a deeper and more careful analysis.

 Any change in promoter holding is important from the investor's point of view as it helps in gauging the insider sentiment and hence the future stock price movement.
 As a thumb rule:

-1. Investors should look for clusters of activity by several insiders.
+- Investors should look for clusters of activity by several insiders.
 If more insiders are trading similarly over a short period, there's a sign of a consensus of insider opinion.

-2. Watch where the transactions are happening.
+- Watch where the transactions are happening.
 Are promoters liquidating near 52 week low (red flag) or are they buying near 52 week high (bullish).

-3. Large transactions (either buy or sell) carry more weight than small trades.
+- Large transactions (either buy or sell) carry more weight than small trades.

-4. Do not follow insider activity blindly.
+- Do not follow insider activity blindly.
 Continue, as you normally would, to complete your due diligence on a company (fundamental and technical checks), before moving ahead with the investment decision.

-Insider Trading Data of NSE / BSE and promoter’s actions are important data inputs, but they should not be the only factors driving investment decisions.
+Although, insiders probably know more than the rest of us, their trading activity should not be the only basis for investment decisions.
 One cannot replace the highly dependable tenets of fundamental analysis and due diligence with short term data adventures.
 Insider trading activity on its own is not necessarily a buy or sell signal, but it certainly offers a handy first screen for investors who are looking for good investment opportunities.
 So it’s better to use insider trading data for confirmation rather than action, which should be based on fundamental and technical checks.